 We recorded this video several weeks ago, but it kept getting pushed down the queue for other, more time relevant videos.
+We start out with a trip to the Santa Ines lab to get our Cuenca Ecuador Bloodwork done.
+I get my cholesterol checked regularly to make sure it’s under control.

 This video isn’t about the science or the confusion about cholesterol that has been systematically manufactured by the dairy, meat, egg, nut, cooking oil, avocado and other high-fat product industries.
 I’ll share the science below in case you’re wondering about it.
 Instead, our video is about MY frustration with the plant-based doctors for not coming to consensus on this very important topic.